 - Recycling the maximum number of assets that cannot be reused or sold.

 This three-part approach both promotes landfill diversion and generates a significant amount of revenue for the university.
 Approximately 5000 pounds of power cords cut off from machines, and large numbers of computer hard drives, circuit boards, aluminum, memory sticks, and metal cases are recycled.
 Moreover, Purdue sells hundreds of desks, chairs, filing cabinets, and other university surplus furnishings through the Surplus Store for reuse, keeping them from landfills.
-The Store has raised around $104,150 from recycling alone over 2011-2012, with almost $130,000 from sales to the public over fiscal year 2012-2013.
+The Store diverted almost 600 tons of waste over 2011-2012, with 470 tons of waste diverted in the 2012-2013 year.
+Purdue raised that number back up to 597 tons of waste diverted to the store in the 2013-2014 fiscal year.

 In 2012, Purdue’s e-cycling program was awarded the APPA – Leadership in Educational Facilities’ “Effective and Innovative Practices Award,” and we were also ranked first in the Pilot Electronics Competition at the RecycleMania Tournament.